s-ifti/kinesis-analytics-sample-cars/Readme.md

-### Flink sample using Cars
+### Flink sample

-This maven project implements a simple Flink based app for processing a sample cars dataset.
+This maven project implements a simple Flink based app for processing a simulated cars dataset.

 ### Build (Locally)